 If lower or upper bounds are not provided, a default of "1" is assumed.
-Note that "xs:annotation" elements may be omitted in cases where they are not required by rules and not provided by the model (e.g. in case of a single association between to "D2Component" classes).
+Note that "xs:annotation" elements may be omitted in cases where they are not required by rules and not provided by the model (e.g. in case of a single association between two "D2Component" classes).

 The "NameFromModel" is created for "D2Attributes" according to the following hierarchy:

 - 1. The value of the "schemaName" tagged value, if present. - 2.
-The value of the "name" metaattribute of the "D2Attribute" class. - 3.
-The "NameFromModel" is created for "D2Relations" according to the following hierarchy: - 4.
-The "name" of a "qualifier" UML Attribute of a UML AssociationEnd metaclass directly connected to the UML Class, if present. - 5.
-The name of the remote UML AssociationEnd connected to the class, if present.
+The value of the "name" metaattribute of the "D2Attribute" class.

+The "NameFromModel" is created for "D2Relations" according to the following hierarchy:

-6. The name of the UML Class connected on the other side of a UML Association, with its UML Class name turned to lower case (by turning the first character or any prefixing acronym to lower case).
+- 1. The name of the remote UML AssociationEnd connected to the class, if present. - 2.
+The "name" of the UML Class connected on the other side of a UML Association, with its UML Class name turned to lower case (by turning the first character or any prefixing acronym to lower case).